AkmKawser/Python-AIUB/README.md

 # Python-AIUB
-#Complete Series with question and implementation also detail documentation
+#Complete Series with questions and implementations also detail documentation